 Best for Discounts: Allstate

 We feel Allstate is the best for discounts because they offer savings in many categories, including for loyal customers, homeowners who are claim-free for a period of time, and people with certain safety features in their homes.
-For instance, you can earn discounts if you have fire or theft protection devices in your home, if you say you don’t permit cigarette smoking in the house, and if you have certain storm safety features, such as a hail-resistant roof or storm shutters.
+For instance, in some states you can earn discounts if you have fire or theft protection devices in your home, if you say you don’t permit cigarette smoking in the house, and if you have certain storm safety features, such as a hail-resistant roof or storm shutters.

 Allstate customers may qualify for additional discounts if they’ve just purchased their home or moved into a newly constructed house.
 Retired seniors ages 55 and older may also qualify for discounts, as will loyal Allstate customers.
 Finally, you can save up to 25% if you bundle home and auto insurance with Allstate.